 Response from Leon C. Lebowitz, BA, RRT:

 Asthma is characterized by hypersensitivity of the airways.
-We tend to describe the main symptoms of asthma as coughing, wheezing, shortness of breath, and chest tightness, which may include pain or pressure.
+We tend to describe the main symptoms of asthma as coughing, wheezing, shortness of breath, and chest tightness, which may include pain or pressure.3

-Persistent bouts of coughing combined with an increased use of one’s accessory muscles during asthma exacerbations often results in muscle fatigue and sometimes, muscle pain.
-The constant wheezing that can accompany exacerbations also contributes towards a feeling of being weakened, tired and fatigued.
+Persistent bouts of coughing combined with increased use of one's accessory muscles during asthma exacerbations often results in muscle fatigue and sometimes, muscle pain.
+The constant wheezing that can accompany exacerbations also contributes towards a feeling of being weakened, tired, and fatigued.2

-Coordinating the medical management with appropriate treatment plans and medication regimens can assist in bringing these symptoms under control.
+Coordinating medical management with appropriate treatment plans and medication regimens can assist in bringing these symptoms under control.
 A physician plays a major role in this coordination.
-Vigilance and attention to avoiding triggers that tend to exacerbate symptoms goes a long way towards prevention as well.1-3
+Vigilance and attention to avoiding triggers that tend to exacerbate symptoms goes a long way towards prevention as well.2

 Asthma symptoms may lead to fatigue